woile/woile.github.io/posts/guide-to-sublime-like-a-normal-person/index.md

 `find_under_expand` to filter with case, open the search panel and enable the "Case Sensitive" option.

+No image for this sorry.

 ## RECOMMENDED THEME

-This awesome theme also includes those cool icons for every extension, like in the image below.

 [SoDaReloaded-Theme](https://github.com/Miw0/SoDaReloaded-Theme)

+This awesome theme also includes cool icons for every extension, like in the image below.

 ![](https://raw.githubusercontent.com/Miw0/sodareloaded-theme/master/dark/example.png)